aneeshmeher216/RISC-V_Pipelined-Core/README.md

 ![image](https://github.com/user-attachments/assets/a12a7673-2452-4062-b729-1528d35f144e)
 ***
 **1. Instruction Fetch Stage**
 - The starting instruction address is initially stored in the PC, and it updates in 2 ways depending on the condition i.e. .
 If the instruction is a branch, then the new value of the PC needs to be equal to the address of the branch target.
-Otherwise, the address of the next instruction is equal to the default value
-(current PC + 4).
+Otherwise, the address of the next instruction is equal to the default value (current PC + 4).
+The reason for adding 4 is because of the size of each instruction being 4 bytes(32 bits).

 ***
 Sample Instructions used for verification: